Murder of Angela Samota: Aftermath

 In 2016, the Dallas Police Department re-established a unit dedicated to researching cold cases.
 In a 2021 Investigation Discovery episode, titled "Betrayed: Co-ed Killer", the case and the subsequent identification of Samota's murderer were re-enacted.

-Donald Bess remained on death row at the Allan B. Polunsky Unit until his death on October 8, 2022.
 Samota's body is buried in the Llano Cemetery, Amarillo, Texas.
 Sheila Wysocki lives in Tennessee and is still a practicing private investigator.